Oct 25, 2023 | Flooring America

-With some careful planning and a creative, exciting design process, you can add a splash of character and claim precious wall space with an eye-catching backsplash that’s as functional as it is fashionable.
+With some careful planning and a creative, exciting design process, you can add a splash of character and claim precious wall space with an eye-catching backsplash that’s as functional and durable as it is fashionable.

 Here are some tips to keep in mind when shopping for a backsplash:

 In spaces where you want to try an unconventional approach to shaping a space with tiling, or rein in the effect, try using clearly defined borders.
-This can create a sort of rail for the eye to follow to contain the tile material and to ensure tiles are placed at an even level in the actual tiling process.
+This can create visual interest and a sort of rail for the eye to follow to contain the tile material and to ensure tiles are placed at an even level in the actual tiling process.

 Where exactly should you put backsplash tile in a kitchen, though?
 In general, tile backsplashes will serve as an approach to coloring in the lines of the kitchen’s busiest area, easing anxieties by being a protective barrier while also “wowing” yourself and others as a statement piece for the room.